 As discussed earlier, the curing process for a concrete pool can take up to a month.
 It would be best to give your concrete pool enough time to cure to prevent structural failure in the future.
 Other pool types, such as fiberglass and vinyl liner pools, take several weeks only.

-Unlike vinyl liner pools that are not rough for the feet, concrete pools are coarse.
-Chances are, you or your kids could scrape your skin while swimming.
+Unlike vinyl liner pools that are not rough for the feet, concrete pools can be coarse.
+Chances are, you or your kids could scrape their skin while swimming.
 On the bright side, the pool’s durability makes up for its rough surface.